ACT Sample Questions

 After taking the Writing test you get two additional scores; a combined English and Writing test score and a writing sub score.
 The Writing test scores do not affect your combined ACT Score which is an average of the Math, English, Reading and Science tests.

 Irrespective of the type of questions and the content tested by them, always remember that ACT is a test of your knowledge of the academics of high school level.
 Therefore, you should not put in extra effort to learn something which has not been covered in your high school studies.
-A detailed review of content taught at high school and lots of practice will ensure a high ACT score which will assist you in getting admission to a college of your choice.
+A detailed review of content taught at high school and lots of practice will ensure a high score in the examination, which will assist you in getting admission to a college of your choice.

 Go to page: Act Questions - Page 1 : Act Questions - Page 2